verysonglaa/container-security-training/content/en/docs/container-basics/02-Security/02/_volumes.md

 So far we configured user and process permissions of the container.
 Another important step is to check the filesystem permissions and mount options of a container.

 A common method is to run the containers with a read-only filesystem.
-Please try the following:
+Let us try to write into a read-only mounted filesystem:

 ```bash
 docker run --rm --read-only alpine sh -c 'echo "whatever" > /tmp/blub'